 My name is Michelle Bumatay and I am an Assistant Professor of French specializing in sub-Saharan African and diasporic literature and cultural production.
-Specifically, my research focuses on bandes dessinées (French-language graphic novels known in French as BD) by cartoonists from Africa and Europe and investigates the verbal-visual strategies at work in such bandes dessinées.
+My research focuses on bandes dessinées (French-language graphic novels known in French as BD) by cartoonists from Africa and Europe and investigates the verbal-visual strategies at work in such bandes dessinées.
 Accordingly, this blog is primarily dedicated to the review of bandes dessinées—both old and new— so as to participate in larger discussions of such texts and in hopes of bringing these texts to a larger audience.

 “Notre histoire and Madame Livingstone: Travels in Time,” in Contemporary French Civilization 42.2 (2017) 141-169

 2017 Associated Colleges of the Midwest (ACM) Mellon Faculty Fellows Meeting, Chicago, Illinois, Jan.
 27-28, 2017.

 Round Table Discussion on the Burkini Ban in France, Beloit College, (Beloit, September 2016)

 “Plural Pathways, Plural Identities: Jean Phillipe Stassen’s “Les Visiteurs de Gibralter,” in Postcolonial Comics: Texts, Events, Identities.
 Benita Meta and Pia Mukherji, eds.
 Routledge, 2015, 29-43